-Estonian Fashion Festival – Eff – combines three well-known fashion shows: Mood-Performance-Tants, OmaMood and Antonius fashion show.
+Estonian Fashion Festival – Eff – combines three well-known fashion shows: Mood-Performance-Tants, OmaMood and Antonius Fashion Show under one roof.
 The main objective of the festival is to introduce and support young designers and their high-quality creations: clothing, footwear and accessories.

-The designers will receive an added value in the form of workshops for creating a brand, marketing the products, product photography and compiling a portfolio, as well as presenting the collections.
-Additionally the designers will get professional feedback, an experience in participating in a fashion show and an opportunity to attend an international fashion fair.
+The designers will receive added value in the form of workshops for creating a brand, marketing the products, product photography and compiling a portfolio, as well as presenting the collections.
+Additionally the designers will get professional feedback from carefully selected fashion experts, an experience in showcasing the collection via a live stream and an opportunity to attend an international fashion fair.
 There are also different awards for designers.
-The main prize of the festival is participation in International Young Designers Contest in Kiev, which was won by designer Cärol Ott, who participated in Eff in 2018.
+The main prize of the festival is participation in International Young Designers Contest in Kiev, which was won by designer Cärol Ott in 2018.
 In 2019 the participant from Estonian Fashion Festival was Karl-Christoph Rebane who won the second prize in Kiev.

-The public can enjoy three striking fashion shows, visit the fashion seminar and fashion design cinema.
-They will have a good overview of fresh Estonian fashion and developments in the contemporary design.
-The festival is aiming to guide the public towards a more conscientious consumerism – to prefer a more curated wardrobe of high-quality and environmentally sustainable items and to be more cognizant of the origin of their clothes.
+The public can enjoy three striking fashion shows and take part in supporting events throughout the year.
+In order to get a good overview of fresh young fashion design and developments in sustainable design.
+The festival is aiming to guide the public towards a more conscientious consumerism – to prefer a more curated wardrobe of high-quality and environmentally sustainable items and to be more conscious of the origin of their clothes.